Set up connectors to route mail between Office 365 and your own email servers

-Prepare your server environment (also known as your on-premises environment) so that it's ready to connect with Office 365.
+Prepare your on-premises email server so that it's ready to connect with Office 365.
 Follow these steps:

-Make sure that your email server (also called "on-premises mail server") is set up and capable of sending and receiving mail to and from the Internet.
+Make sure that your on-premises email server is set up and capable of sending and receiving Internet (external) email.

 Check that your on-premises email server has Transport Layer Security (TLS) enabled, with a valid certification authority-signed (CA-signed) certificate.
 We recommend that the certificate subject name includes the domain name that matches the primary email server in your organization.
 Buy a CA-signed digital certificate that matches this description, if necessary.